Faculty Positions

 Our growing and diverse practice has the breadth, depth, and scale for faculty at any career stage and with general or specialized interests anywhere along the spectrum from clinician-educator to clinician-scientist.
 We emphasize mentorship, career and leadership development.

 The Neuroradiology Division performs and interprets the full gamut of diagnostic examinations and procedures, including CT, MRI, myelography, lumbar punctures, and biopsies in the outpatient, inpatient and ER settings.
-The neurointerventional radiology team is based in the Division and is composed of two radiologists and two neurosurgeons.
+The neurointerventional radiology team is based in the Division and is composed of three radiologists and two neurosurgeons.
 Our training programs include 6 neuroradiology fellows, a second year neuroradiology fellow, and a neurointerventional radiology fellow.

 Responsibilities include teaching a spectrum of learners (medical students, residents, fellows and ourselves too), and clinical, translational and/or basic science research.
 We have many ongoing research programs within the Department, including close collaboration with our own Basic Sciences Division, and with colleagues across Michigan Medicine and the University of Michigan campus.
 The University of Michigan Medical School has the largest group of health services researchers in the United States at our Institute for Healthcare Policy & Innovation, and an excellent Faculty Development Program.